underscoreio/essential-slick/src/pages/data_modelling.md

 ## Representations for Rows

-In Chapter 1 we introduced rows as being represented by case classes.
+In chapter 1 we introduced rows as being represented by case classes.
 There are in fact three common representations used: tuples, case classes, and an experimental `HList` implementation.

 ### Case Classes and `<>`